Oct 12,2022

 Who Invented The Bath Bomb

 The bath bomb was invented in 1989 by Lush Cosmetics co-founder Mo Constantine.
 Working from her shed in Dorset, Constantine was inspired to create her 'Aqua Sizzlers' (which would later become 'Bath Bombs') after becoming intrigued by Alka-Seltzer tablets.[2]
-While her first attempts looked much like Alka-Seltzer tablets, Mo and her husband Mark Constantine quickly began experimenting with a range of molds and ingredients.
+While her first attempts looked much like Alka-Seltzer tablets, Mo and her husband, Mark Constantine, began experimenting with various molds and ingredients.

 The other ingredients in bath bombs can vary considerably.
-However, most have scented ingredients as well as dye to impart a pleasant fragrance and color to bathwater.
-Lathering agents, such as sodium lauryl sulfate, are also often added to create bubble foams.
+However, most contain scented ingredients and dye to impart a pleasant fragrance and color to bathwater.
+Lathering agents, such as sodium lauryl sulfate, are also often added to create bubble foam.

 Easy diy bath bomb recipe and step

 Bath bombs can be quite expensive.
 You may consider making them at home instead.
-This article provides a simple recipe for crafting bath bombs, and you can give it a try by following our instructions.
+This article provides a simple recipe for crafting bath bombs, and you can try it by following our instructions.

 Ingredients: